astronomer/docs/astro/runtime-release-notes.md

 ### Additional Improvements

 - Upgraded `astronomer-providers-logging` to 1.3.0.
-This upgrade added the ability to create custom tags for exporting Airflow task logs to Datadog, which allow you to easily filter, aggregate, and compare data.
+This upgrade added the ability to create custom tags for exporting Airflow task logs to Datadog, which allows you to easily filter, aggregate, and compare data.
 See [Export task logs to Datadog](view-logs.md#export-task-logs-to-datadog) for setup instructions.

 ## Astro Runtime 9.1.0